 Congratulations on completing your screenplay!

 Registering your work with the U.S. Copyright Office ensures you enjoy the full protection and benefits provided by federal law.
 The prices below reflect a discount for Final Draft customers.
-To register a screenplay through us, please select one of the options below.

 - You are the sole author and sole copyright owner of this original screenplay.